-I love learning about regional culinary dishes that I have never heard of.
+I love learning about regional culinary dishes that I have never heard of and these Syracuse Salt Potatoes are just one of those recipes.
 I live in Canada and am continually amazed at the many different food traditions from various regions of the United States.

 Here are just a few:

 - Philly Cheese Steak Sandwiches

 - Chicago Deep Dish Pizza

 - New Orleans Cajun cuisine

 This just barely scratches the surface.
 This past week I learned of a new regional food that is still American but close to where I live.
 This dish, or should I say cooking technique, is called Syracuse Salt Potatoes.
 Have you ever heard of these?
 Well, let me give you a bit of a lesson on them.

 Salt springs are found around the city of Syracuse and have been used to produce consumable salt that was distributed for decades from the 1800s until around 1920.
 In the 1800’s, Irish salt miners would come to the springs and bring a bag of potatoes.
 At lunch time they would boil the potatoes in the brine from the salt springs.
 This became a popular way to eat potatoes and, to this day, in Central New York state, people still love to eat salt potatoes.